How to Create Jobs to Enable Automation in Risk Cloud

 There are five kinds of Triggers:

 Record Moved: This will trigger a Job every time a Record is moved from one Step to another.
-You can either specify the Source and Destination Steps of the Record or you can select the "Any Step" option.
+You can specify the Source and Destination Steps of the Record or select the "Any Step" option.

 Record Reassigned: This will trigger a Job when an item is assigned or reassigned to a user in the specified Step.